Highlights for 2019 – 2020

 - For more information please contact PlayWorks@gathespians.org

-PlayWorks is an opportunity for Georgia Thespians to see their original scripts workshopped with professionals.
-Various selections of submitted dramatic literature will be chosen to participate in a staged reading with an audience feedback session.
-In addition, complete plays selected will have the option to submit their work to International Thespian Conference.
+This program is an opportunity for Georgia Thespians to see their original scripts workshopped with a professional director or playwright.
+One submitted selection will be chosen to participate in a staged reading, including an audience feedback session at ThesCon.
+In addition, complete plays that meet the requirements for the International Thespians Festival will have the opportunity to submit their work to that conference.

-Teachers and Thespians are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
-This unit plan coordinates with the Georgia Performance Standards for Fine Arts Education.
+Teachers and students are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
+This unit plan coordinates with the Georgia Standards of Excellence in both the theatre standards and the newly introduced Dramatic Writing with ELA course.
 The unit is designed for new and emerging playwrights to build the skills that are essential for creating successful plays.
 It is comprised of writing exercises and smaller projects that culminate in the writing of a one act play suitable for admission to PlayWorks.

 PlayWorks Event at Conference

-A selection from chosen works will be presented for script-in-hand readings at Conference on Saturday.
-The playwright and actors will collaborate with the guest artist to bring the text to life.
-Student playwrights will observe the readings and participate in a guided talk-back with the guest artists.
-The reading and talk-back process may be attended by a Thespian Conference audience.
+One selected piece from submitted works will be presented as a staged reading at conference on Saturday morning.
+The playwright will be notified by the January LeadCon 1.
+The playwright and volunteer actors will collaborate with the guest artist to bring the text to life.
+Audience members will observe the readings and participate in a guided talk-back with the guest artist.
+The reading and talk-back process may be attended by any conference attendee.

 Your work is protected by copyright from the moment it is created.
 As the writer, you own the play and have exclusive control of the rights to produce, publish, and adapt it.
-By submitting your script to the Georgia Thespian PlayWorks program, you are agreeing to allow Georgia Thespians to mount a staged reading of your play and the possibility to have your play performed at the following year’s conference.
+By submitting your script to the Georgia Thespian PlayWorks program, you are agreeing to allow Georgia Thespians to mount a staged reading of your play.
 All other rights remain the exclusive property of the playwright.